edance/openpace/README.md

 #### Option 2 (summary activities without trackpoints and laps)

-Add the environment variables before and sign in with Strava.
+Add the environment variables below and sign in with Strava.

 When fetching many activities from Strava, you will receive a list `SummaryActivity` which does not contain trackpoints or laps.